simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 ls
 ```

-you can do `vi` to any of it to understand the commands better
+you can do `vi` to any of the file listed to understand the commands better

 Now to convert `node somework.js` to `somework`. we will first **rename** the file to just `somework` without extension and then move it to `/usr/local/bin`